Richard Smith Obituary (2020) - The Daily Herald

 Richard was preceded in death by his father and mother as well as his wife, Glenda who passed away April 4, 2010.
 Together they had three children: Kathy Lynn Walker (Jim), Rick Smith Jr. (Donna) and Pamela Kay Rummage (Lee).

-Six grandchildren: Kristin (Walker) Owens, David Joshua Smith, Matthew Lee Rummage, Michael Taylor Rummage, Mary Margaret (Smith) Bates, and Megan Kate Rummage.

-Six great grandchildren: Ethan Cole Owens, Maci Lynn Owens, Jeremiah Joshua Smith, Mila Glenda Lynn Smith, Knoxlynn Marie Smith, Eris Elizabeth Smith.
+Six grandchildren: Kristin Gayle (Walker) Owens, David Joshua Smith (Cherica), Matthew Lee Rummage, Michael Taylor Rummage, Mary Margaret (Smith) Bates (Nick), and Megan Kate Rummage; and six great grandchildren: Ethan Cole Owens, Maci Lynn Owens, Jeremiah Joshua Smith, Mila Glenda Lynn Smith, Knoxlynn Marie Smith, Eris Elizabeth Smith.

-Active pallbearers will be Brent Lacy, Matt Rummage, Taylor Rummage, Cole Owens, Nick Bates, and Daoud Abudiab.
-Honorary pallbearers include his grandson, David Smith (US Navy), Atkinson brothers and sisters-in-law, members of the Wayne Bone Sunday school class, Wayne and Melinda Bone, Tom Stegal, Dr. David Mayo and Dr. Steven Smith.
-Special thanks to NHC Homecare's Jennifer Cotham and Caris friend Mark Sells
+Active pallbearers will be David Smith (Deployed US Navy), Matt Rummage, Taylor Rummage, Cole Owens, Nick Bates, Brent Lacy, and Daoud Abudiab.
+Honorary pallbearers include, Atkinson brothers and sisters-in-law, members of the Wayne Bone Sunday school class, Wayne and Melinda Bone, Tom Stegal, Dr. David Mayo and Dr. Steven Smith.
+Special thanks to NHC Homecare's Jennifer Cotham and Caris friend Mark Sells.